-4.1 Estimation Strategy
+4.1.
+Estimation Strategy

 To retrieve risk aversion from the model and data on corporate bonds and equities, we exploit the fact that, under the null of the model, asset prices, risk premiums and variances are an exact function of the state variables, including risk aversion.
 It thus follows that risk aversion should be spanned by a set of asset prices and risk variables.
 Given our desire to generate a high frequency risk aversion index, we select these instruments to be observable at high frequencies and to reflect risk and return information for our two asset classes.
-In particular, we postulate where z_t is a vector of 6 observed asset prices (and a vector of ones), including (1) the term spread (the difference between the 10-year Treasury yield and the 3-month Treasury yield, where the yield data is obtained from the Federal Reserve Bank of St. Louis); (2) the credit spread (the difference between Moody's Baa yield and the 10-year Treasury bond yield); (3) a "detrended" dividend yield or earnings yield (the difference between the raw dividend yield and a moving average term that takes the 5 year average of monthly dividend yields, starting one year before, or $DY5yr_t = DY_t - \sum{i=1}^{60} DY{t-12-i}$ where DY_t denotes the ratio of 12-month trailing dividends and the equity market price);10 (4) the realized equity return variance; (5) the risk-neutral equity return variance; and (6) the realized corporate bond return variance.
+In particular, we postulate where z_t (7 × 1) is a vector of 1 and six observed asset prices at time t, including (1) the term spread (the difference between the 10-year Treasury yield and the 3-month Treasury yield, where the yield data are obtained from the Federal Reserve Bank of St. Louis); (2) the credit spread (the difference between Moody's Baa yield and the 10-year Treasury bond yield); (3) a detrended dividend yield or earnings yield (the difference between the raw dividend yield and a moving average term that takes the five-year average of monthly dividend yields, starting one year before, or $DY5yr_t = DY_t - \sum{i=1}^{60} DY{t-12-i}$, where DY_t denotes the ratio of 12-month trailing dividends and the equity market price)10; (4) the realized equity return variance; (5) the risk-neutral equity return variance; and (6) the realized corporate bond return variance.
 Realized return variances rely on return data.
-Daily equity returns are the continuously compounded value-weighted nominal market returns with dividends from CRSP; the daily corporate bond market return is the continuously compounded log change in the daily Dow Jones corporate bond total return index (source: Global Financial Data).
+Daily equity returns are the continuously compounded value-weighted nominal market returns with dividends from the Center for Research in Security Prices (CRSP); the daily corporate bond market return is the continuously compounded log change in the daily Dow Jones corporate bond total return index (source: Global Financial Data).
 The monthly realized variance is the sum of the squared daily equity or corporate bond returns within the same month.
 The monthly return (r^{eq}) is the sum of daily returns within the same month.
-We use the square of the month-end VIX index (divided by 120000) as the one-period risk-neutral conditional variance of equity returns $(QVAR^{eq})$ which is obtained from the Chicago Board Options Exchange (CBOE) and is only available from the end of January 1990.
-We use the VXO index prior to 1990, also from CBOE, going back to June 1986.
+We use the square of the month-end VIX index (divided by 120,000) as the oneperiod risk-neutral conditional variance of equity returns (QVAR^{eq}), which is obtained from the Chicago Board Options Exchange (CBOE) and is only available from the end of January 1990.
+We use the VXO index before 1990, also from CBOE, going back to June 1986.

-$$q_t = \boldsymbol{\chi}' \boldsymbol{z_t},\tag{30}$$
+$$q_t = \chi' z_t, \tag{30}$$

 The instruments make economic sense.
-The term spread may reflect information about the macro-economy (see e.g. Harvey (1988)) and was also included in the risk appetite index of Bekaert and Hoerova (2016).
+The term spread may reflect information about the macroeconomy (Harvey 1988) and was also included in the risk appetite index of Bekaert and Hoerova (2016).
 The credit spread and cash flow yields contain direct price information from the corporate bond and equity market respectively and thus partially reflect information about risk premiums.
 Ideally, we would include information on both risk-neutral and physical variances for both equities and corporate bonds, but we do not have data on the risk neutral corporate bond return variance.
-We use the realized variance for both markets, rather than an estimate of the physical conditional variance, because realized variances are effectively observed, whereas conditional variances must be estimated.
-Given a loading vector $\boldsymbol{\chi}$, the risk aversion process can be computed daily from observable data.
+We use the realized variance for both markets,